Gluten-Free Tabbouleh Made with Quinoa

 Rosie, my middle one, won’t eat bananas and doesn’t much care for papayas, but set a plate of stinky cheese or a bowl of curried mussels in front of her and she’s quite content.

 I’ve been surprised by the fact that all three of my kids love tabbouleh, that Middle-Eastern grain salad packed with bulgur wheat and fresh parsley.
 The cheerful Lebanese man who runs a market down the hill from my house makes a killer version that my kids gobble down without hesitation.
+But with so many folks eating gluten-free these days, I figured it was high time to find an option for all.

 It’s tasty as a side, or a vegetarian main.
 I bet you will like it..and you never do know, maybe your kids will too.